ipavanteja/Linux-Commands/README.md

    Modify: 2022-11-27 16:53:31.937936000 +0530
    Change: 2022-11-27 17:00:18.013885600 +0530
    ```
    - `-m` option will change the `modification time only`.
-This will update last modification time.
+This will update the last modification time.
    ```
    $ touch -m [File_Name]
    ```